 Move to Olympus House, 2007

-After several moves within the town centre, the firm moved to a landmark modern building on the outskirts of Leamington Spa, approximately two miles from the M40 j13.
+After several moves within the town centre, the firm moved to a landmark modern building on the outskirts of Leamington Spa, approximately two miles from Junction 13 of the M40.

-The modern firm now has 34 partners and over 200 staff.
-The last fifteen years has seen rapid and substantial growth with a number of niche areas being added to the business, including a new debt recovery business, Quantum Debt Recovery, a wholly owned subsidiary of Wright Hassall LLP
+The modern firm now has around 40 partners and 230 staff.
+The last fifteen years has seen rapid and substantial growth with a number of niche areas being added to the business, including a new debt recovery business, Quantum Debt Recovery, a wholly owned subsidiary of Wright Hassall LLP.

 Recognised in The British Legal Awards, 2012